DiegoPQ95/cordova-plugin-wristcoin/README.md

 ### Actions:

 - initializeDevice:
-  js```cordova.plugins.WristCoin.initializeDevice(deviceInfo => console.log("Success!"), errorMessage => console.error("Error: " + errorMessage )```
+    ```js
+    cordova.plugins.WristCoin.initializeDevice(function(deviceInfo) {
+      console.log('ready to receive commands!')
+    }, function(errorMessage) {
+      console.error('Error: ' + errorMessage)
+    })
+    ```
   Search for Tappy compatible devices, and request permission for the first match.
-Once the permission is granted, start `connect` process and await for the connection status READY.
+Once the permission is granted, starts the connection process with the device.
+After the connection is sucessfull, the success callback will be fired.
+Otherwise error cablack will be fired.

 -  readWristBand:
+    ```js
+    cordova.plugins.WristCoin.initializeDevice(function(wristBandData){
+      console.log("Success!")
+    }, function(errorMessage){
-js```cordova.plugins.WristCoin.initializeDevice(wristBandData => console.log("Success!"), errorMessage => console.error("Error: " + errorMessage )```
+      console.error("Error: " + errorMessage )
+    })
+    ```
     Call if after `initializeDevice`.
 Sends a command to the Device requesting read.
 Then you should tap your wristband to be read.
 If the reading was successfull, `wristBandData` will have the info.
 Otherwise, en error callback will be fired.